apollographql/apollo-client/docs/source/apollo-server/guide.md

 export default mocks;
 ```

-That's right, the "It works!" that you saw earlier came from here.
-We're going to modify that to create more realistic mock data.
+That's right, this is where the "It works!" that you saw earlier came from!

+We're going to modify that now to create more realistic mock data.
 In order to do that, we'll use a package called casual to generate fake data.
 You can install it by running `npm i --save-dev casual`.

 ```js
 import { MockList } from 'graphql-tools';